 Once we realize that He is our true Master and loving Friend, we can begin the process of re-establishing our lost relationship with the Supreme Being.

 What is repentance?The essential element to repentance lies beyond simply saying sorry.
 It also includes striving to make changes.
 This means changes that make our actions more pleasing to the Supreme Being.
 And because the Supreme Being wants us to love Him and love others, this means caring for Him and caring for others.

 Isn't this what anyone does when they enter a relationship?
 Consider what two people do when they become intimate with each other.
 Each begins doing things that please the other person.

 It might be difficult for us to immediately go from living for ourselves to living for the Supreme Being.
 Besides, as in any relationship, we have to get to know Him.
 And from there, a complete change of consciousness typically comes gradually, even if we decide immediately to make changes.

 So what can we do immediately?
-We can sing and praise His Names.
-We can praise His Holy Names in song, with our prayers, with our thoughts and with our conversations.
+We can praise God in song, with our prayers, with our thoughts, and with our conversations.

 We can offer our food to Him before we eat it - an ancient and traditional act of devotion lost among modern religious rituals.
 The Supreme Being will also accept even a flower or a cup of water, assuming we offer these to Him with love and devotion.

 We can re-arrange our lifestyle to do things we know are pleasing to the Supreme Being.
 The Scriptures clarify these.